FooBarWidget/matchhostfsowner/README.md

  - **It requires host user input** — when starting a container, the host user must tell MatchHostFsOwner what the host user's UID/GID is.
 How exactly the user passes this information depends on what tool the user uses to start the container (e.g. Docker CLI, Docker Compose, Kubernetes, etc).

- - **It requires a user account in the container** — MatchHostFsOwner executes the next command under a specific user account in the container.
-It won't create that account for you — you have to supply it.
-During container start, this account's UID/GID is modified so that it matches the host user's.
+ - **It requires an extra user account in the container** — MatchHostFsOwner tries to execute the next command under a user account in the container whose UID equals the host user's UID.
+If no such account exists (which is common) then MatchHostFsOwner will take a specific account and modify its UID/GID to match that of the host user.

+   The account that MatchHostFsOwner will take and modify is called the **"app account"**.
+MatchHostFsOwner won't create this account for you — you have to supply it.
+It won't always be used, but often it will.

-   By default, MatchHostFsOwner assumes that it should use an account named `app`.
+   By default, MatchHostFsOwner assumes that the app account is named `app`.
 But this is [customizable](#custom-usergroup-account-name).

  - **It requires root privileges** — MatchHostFsOwner itself requires root privileges in order to modify the container's environment.
 These privileges will be dropped later, before executing the next command.